-- 1 foreclosure judgment or give a notice of a judicial or nonjudicial-foreclosure sale." - 2 (c) A notice of facilitation must be requested or sent not later than 30 days after the sending of the notice of intent to foreclose under Section 201. - 4 (d) The notice of facilitation under subsection (a) or (b) must include the following: - (1) The name, address and telephone number of each housing counseling agency, lawyer referral service and legal aid agency serving the homeowner's geographic area that is designated by the facilitation agency. - (2) The name, address, telephone number, and e-mail address of any person designated by the creditor or servicer as the homeowner or obligor's [single point of contact].

-- (3) The fact that the homeowner or obligor may request a facilitation meeting and the name and contact information for the person to contact to request facilitation. - (4) A description of all documents the homeowner or obligor must bring to the facilitation meeting, in accordance with rules promulgated by the facilitation agency.

-SECTION 303.
-DUTY TO PARTICIPATE IN FACILITATION IN GOOD FAITH.

-- (a) Each party to a facilitation must participate in facilitation in good faith.
-The parties shall comply with any scheduling order established by the facilitator or the facilitation agency. - (b) The creditor or servicer shall inform the homeowner and obligor and the facilitation agency of the loss mitigation options that are available to the homeowner and obligor.
-The creditor or servicer shall notify the homeowner and obligor and the facilitator or facilitation agency of its willingness or refusal to offer any loss mitigation option requested by the homeowner, the reasons for any refusal, and the information on which a refusal is based.
-The creditor or servicer may not charge the homeowner or obligor a fee for the facilitation process.
+1 (c) A notice of facilitation [must be requested] or sent not later than 30 days after the 2 sending of the notice of intent to foreclose under Section 201.
+3 (d) The notice of facilitation under subsection (a) or (b) must include the following: 4 (1) The name, address and telephone number of each housing counseling agency, 5 lawyer referral service and legal aid agency serving the homeowner's geographic area that is 6 designated by the facilitation agency.
+7 (2) The name, address, telephone number, and e-mail address of any person 8 designated by the creditor or servicer as the homeowner or obligor's [single point of contact].
+9 (3) The fact that the homeowner or obligor may request a facilitation meeting and 10 the name and contact information for the person to contact to request facilitation.
+11 (4) A description of all documents the homeowner or obligor must bring to the 12 facilitation meeting, in accordance with rules promulgated by the facilitation agency.
+13 SECTION 303.
+DUTY TO PARTICIPATE IN FACILITATION IN GOOD 14 FAITH.
+15 (a) Each party to a facilitation must participate in facilitation in good faith to seek a 16 resolution other than a foreclosure sale.
+The parties shall comply with any scheduling order 17 established by the facilitator or the facilitation agency.
+18 (b) The creditor or servicer shall inform the homeowner and obligor and the facilitation 19 agency of the loss mitigation options that are available to the homeowner and obligor.
+The 20 creditor or servicer shall notify the homeowner and obligor and the facilitator or facilitation 21 agency of its willingness or refusal to offer any loss mitigation option requested by the 22 homeowner, the reasons for any refusal, and the information on which a refusal is based.
+The 23 creditor or servicer may not charge the homeowner or obligor a fee for the facilitation process.